-It is hard to know exactly how common domestic violence is, because it's often not reported.
+It is hard to know exactly how common IPV is because it is often not reported.

 But we do know that anyone can be affected by it.
-Domestic violence can happen to men or women of all different ages.
-It affects people with all levels of income and education.What are the signs that someone is a victim of domestic violence?
+IPV can happen to anyone.
+It affects people with all levels of income and education.What are the signs that someone is experiencing intimate partner violence (IPV)?

-If you think that a loved one might be the victim of domestic violence, learn about the different types of abuse and watch for these signs:
+If you think that a loved one might be experiencing IPV, watch for these signs: